-Rick Meghiddo is an architect, a real estate broker and a filmmaker.
-What links these three disciplines is his architect’s eye.
-He is fluent in English, Spanish, Italian and Hebrew.
+Rick Meghiddo is an architect and a filmmaker of architecture documentaries.
+What links these disciplines is his architect’s eye.
+He is fluent in English, Spanish, Italian, and Hebrew.

 Rick was born and raised in Buenos Aires, Argentina.
 He spent seven formative years in Rome, Italy, where he obtained a Doctor of Architecture degree from the University of Rome.
 He earned a Master of Architecture and Urban Design from U.C.L.A. and is also a LEED Accredited Professional.

 His interests have taken him to achievements in different directions.
-He produced and directed over thirty architecture documentaries, published in www.architectureawareness.com Most of these have been also published by www.culturalweekly.com and www.boomerreviews.com
+He produced and directed over ninety architecture documentaries, published in www.architectureawareness.com and www.ArchiDocu.com Most of these have been also published by Cultural Weekly.

 During 2017-19 he lectured on “How to Look at Architecture” at the Skirball Cultural Center in Los Angeles, and at OLLI-CSULB.
 Some of his films have been screened at Westwood’s Public Library.
-During the 1990s he chaired the School of Architecture’s Graduating Projects Program at Israel’s Technion and taught history of architecture at the University of California, Irvine.
+During the 1990s he chaired the School of Architecture’s Graduating Projects Program at Israel’s Technion and later taught history of architecture at the University of California, Irvine.
 Long Beach’s Mayor, Beverly O’Neill, appointed him as Board Member of the city’s Redevelopment Agency for the 2003-2007 term.
 He published six collections of poetry.

 For over three decades a member of the American Institute of Architects, he was a Board Member of the Architectural Foundation of Orange Company and a co-founder of Rethinking Greater Long Beach.
 He is a member of the International Documentary Association, IMDb, Film Independent, The American Cinematheque, Los Angeles Film Forum, and NALIP.